nxus/templater/README.md

 #### Register a Template

+There are three types of templates you can register.

+##### Template File

 If you would like to register a single template, you can use the template provider and specify a file:

-    app.get('templater').template('default', 'ejs', 'path/to/some/file')

-You can also pass in a handler method instead of a file path.
-Templater expects that this handler returns a string with the template content, or a Promise that resolves to a string.
-The handler will be passed in the name of the template requested, as well as any render options specified.

-    var handler = function(name, args) {
-      return "<html>.....";
-    }
-    app.get('templater').template('default', 'ejs', handler)
+    app.get('templater').template('path/to/some/file.ejs')

+Based on the filename, the template will be given the name `file` and rendered using the EJS renderer.

+Optionally, you can specify another template to wrap the output (for partial style templates).

+    app.get('templater').template('path/to/some/file.ejs', 'page')

-#### Registering a Template Directory
+##### Template Directory

-Alternatively, you can register a directory.
-Templater will define a new template for every file in the directory with the specified type extension.

-    app.get('templater').templateDir('ejs', 'path/to/some/dir')
+Alternatively, if you have a folder with all your templates, you can add them all using `templateDir`.

 For example, given the following directory structure: